-After waveform digitization, there is a correction applied to remove the measured DC baseline 318 offset.
-The signal droop and undershoot introduced by the toroidal transformer AC coupling is 319 compensated for in software during waveform calibration by adding the expected temperature-320 dependent reaction voltage of the undershoot to the calibrated waveform.
-If the undershoot voltage 321 drops below 0 ADC counts, the ADC values are zeroed and then compensated for once the waveform 322 is above the minimum ADC input.
-For each version of the AC coupling, scaled single photoelectron 323 pulse shapes are then fit to the waveforms using software referred to as "WaveDeform" (waveform 324 unfolding process), which determines the individual pulse time stamps and charges and populates 325 a pulse series.
-326
+After waveform digitization, there is a correction applied to remove measured baseline offsets.
+327 Distortions to the waveform, such as from droop and undershoot [8] introduced by the toroidal 328 transformer AC coupling are compensated for in software during waveform calibration by adding 329 the expected reaction voltage of the distortion to the calibrated waveform.
+If the undershoot 330 voltage drops below 0 ADC counts, the ADC values are zeroed and then compensated for once 331 the waveform is above the minimum ADC input.
+For each version of the AC coupling, scaled 332 single photoelectron pulse shapes are then fit to the digitized waveforms using software referred to 333 as "WaveDeform" (waveform unfolding process), which determines the individual pulse time and 334 charges and populates a pulse series.
+335

-The pulse series used in this analysis come from two datasets provided by IceCube:
+The pulse series used in this analysis come from two datasets:

 The MinBias dataset.
-This dataset records the full waveform readout of randomly-triggered HLC events at a rate that corresponds on average to 1/1000 events.
-The largest contribution to the IceCube trigger rate comes from downward-going muons produced in cosmic-ray-induced showers [20] and therefore is the largest signal component in this dataset.
-These muons tend to have small energies when they reach the detector, thus they produce minimal MPE contamination.
+This dataset preserves the full waveform readout of randomly-triggered HLC events, collecting on average 1:1000 events.
+The largest contribution to this dataset comes from downward-going muons produced in cosmic-ray-induced showers.
+The average event for this sample is approximately 26 PE distributed over an average of 16 triggered DOMs.
 The full waveform of these events allows us to extract the raw information about the individual pulses.
-This will be used to measure the individual PMT charge distributions.
+This dataset will be used to measure the individual PMT charge distributions.

-The BeaconLaunch dataset.
-This is a forced triggered filter that is typically used to monitor the individual DOM baseline.
-It includes the full ATWD-window waveform readout.
-Since this dataset is forced-triggered, the majority of these waveforms represent DC baseline fluctuations with minimal contamination from the occasional coincidental pulse that makes it into the readout window.
+2. The BeaconLaunch dataset.
+This dataset is populated with digitized waveforms that are initiated by the electronics (forced-triggered) of a channel that has not gone above the threshold.
+The forced triggered waveforms are typically used to monitor the individual DOM baselines and thus includes the full ATWD waveform readout.
+Since this dataset is forced-triggered, the majority of these waveforms represent electronic noise with minimal contamination from random accidental coincidence SPEs.
 This dataset will be used to examine the noise contribution to the charge distributions.

 When using this dataset, the weight of every pulse is multiplied by a factor of 28.4 to account for the livetime difference between the MinBias dataset and the BeaconLaunch dataset.
-Weight, in this context, refers to the number of photons in the MinBias dataset proportional to one photon in the BeaconLaunch dataset for which both datasets have the same equivalent livetime.
+Weight, in this context, refers to the number of photons in the MinBias dataset proportional to one statistical photon in the BeaconLaunch dataset for which both datasets have the same equivalent livetime.

-This analysis uses the full MinBias and BeaconLaunch datasets from IceCube seasons 2011 to 2016 [21] (subsequently referred to as IC86.2011 to IC86.2016).
+This analysis uses the full MinBias and BeaconLaunch datasets from IceCube seasons 2011 to 2016 [22], subsequently referred to as IC86.2011 to IC86.2016.
 Seasons in IceCube typically start in May of the labeled year and end approximately one year later.
 Calibration is performed before the start of each season.

-2 Extracting the SPE charge templates
+360 2 Extracting the SPE charge templates

-351 2.1 Single photoelectron pulse selection
+361 2.1 Single photoelectron pulse selection

 The pulse selection is the method used to extract candidate, unbiased, single photoelectron pulses from high-gain ATWD channel while minimizing the MPE contamination.
-It avoids collecting afterpulses, rejects late pulses from the trigger, reassembles late pulses, accounts for the discriminator threshold, reduces the effect of droop and baseline undershoot, and gives sufficient statistics to perform a season-to-season measurement.
+The design of the pulse selection was such that it avoids collecting afterpulses, does not include late pulses from the trigger, accounts for the discriminator threshold, reduces the effect of signal droop and undershoot, and gives sufficient statistics to perform a season-to-season measurement.
 An illustrative diagram of the pulse selection is shown in the left side of Fig. 2, while a description of the procedure is detailed below.

-We restrict the pulse selection to only extract information from waveforms in which the trigger pulse does not exceed 10 mV (~2 PE) and no subsequent part of the waveform exceeds 20 mV(~4 PE).
-This reduces the effect of the baseline undershoot due to the AC coupling or other artifacts from large pulses.
+We restrict the pulse selection to only extract information from waveforms in which the trigger pulse does not exceed 10 mV (~2 PE) and no subsequent part of the waveform exceeds 20 mV